lateplate/lateplate.github.io/_posts/2013-07-11-whats-keeping-me-away-from-windows-phone.md

 ---
 layout: post
-title: What's Keeping Me Away From Windows Phone
+title: What's keeping me away from Windows Phone
 ---
 I really like Windows Phone.
 In fact, I'd like to jump ship to it.